DataDog/documentation/content/en/agent/guide/linux-agent-2022-key-rotation.md

 <div class="alert alert-info"><strong>Note:</strong> This section only applies to DEB Agent package users.</div>

 Since Agent v6.31.0 and v7.31.0, all Datadog DEB packages have a soft dependency on the `datadog-signing-keys` package.
+Since Agent v6.35.1 and v 7.35.1, all Datadog DEB packages have a soft dependency on the `datadog-signing-keys` package version `1.1.0`.

 Upon installation, this package: